Illinois Valley Fire District

 Welcome to Illinois Valley Fire DistrictWelcome to Illinois Valley Fire DistrictWelcome to Illinois Valley Fire District

-Fire danger level decreases to High on ODF-protected lands in Jackson and Josephine Counties
+Fire danger, IFPL decreases in Jackson and Josephine Counties

 Other fire prevention regulations which will remain in effect, include:

-• No fireworks on or within 1/8th of a mile of ODF-protected land.
-Fireworks are prohibited on all BLM land.
+· No fireworks on or within 1/8 of a mile of forestlands.

-• Campfires are allowed only in designated campgrounds.
-Portable stoves or fire pits using liquefied or bottled fuels may be used in other locations that are clear of dry vegetation.
+· Campfires are allowed only in designated campgrounds.
+Portable stoves or firepits using liquefied or bottled fuels may be used in other locations clear of vegetation.

-• Motorized vehicles, including motorcycles and all-terrain, are allowed only on improved roads; one shovel and one gallon of water, or one 2.5 pound or larger fire extinguisher, is required while traveling
+· Motorized vehicles are allowed only on improved roads; one shovel and one gallon of water, or one 2.5 pound or larger fire extinguisher, is required while traveling.

-• Chain saws may not be used between 10:00 a.m. and 8:00 p.m. during high fire danger.
-During hours outside of this time frame, chain saws may be used but require that the operator have one shovel and one 8-oz or larger fire extinguisher at the work site.
-A fire watch is also required for one hour after each chainsaw use
+· Chainsaws may not be used between 1:00 p.m. and 8:00 p.m. during moderate fire danger, excluding electric chainsaws.
+During hours outside of this time frame, chainsaws may be used but require that the operator have one shovel and one 8-oz or larger fire extinguisher at the work site.
+A fire watch is also required for one hour after each chainsaw use.

-• Cutting, grinding, and welding of metal is not allowed between 10:00 a.m. and 8:00 p.m. during high fire danger.
-These activities will be allowed during hours outside of this time frame only if the work site is cleared of potentially flammable vegetation and other materials, and a water supply is at the job site
+· Cutting, grinding, and welding of metal is not allowed between 1:00 p.m. and 8:00 p.m. during moderate fire danger.
+These activities will be allowed during hours outside of this time frame only if the work site is cleared of potentially flammable vegetation and other materials, and a water supply is at the job site.

-• The mowing of dead or dried grass with power-driven equipment is not allowed between 10:00 a.m. and 8:00 p.m. during high fire danger.
-This includes the use of electric, battery and gas-powered equipment.
-This restriction does not include mowing of green lawns, or equipment used for the commercial culture and harvest of agricultural crops
+· The mowing of dead or dried grass with power-driven equipment is not allowed between 1:00 p.m. and 8:00 p.m. during high moderate danger.
+This restriction includes battery, electric or gas-powered mowers, weed eaters and all other types of lawncare equipment when used on dry grass.
+This regulation does not include the mowing of green lawns, or equipment used for the commercial culture and harvest of agricultural crops, which is allowed at any time.

-• Any other spark-emitting internal combustion engine-use not specifically mentioned is not allowed between 10:00 a.m. and 8:00 p.m. during high fire danger.
-Use of any spark-emitting internal combustion engine is allowed outside of this time frame only if the work site is cleared of potentially flammable vegetation and other materials, and a water supply is at the job site
+· Any other spark-emitting internal combustion engine-use not specifically mentioned is not allowed between 1:00 p.m. and 8:00 p.m. during moderate fire danger.
+Use of any spark-emitting internal combustion engine is allowed outside of this time frame only if the work site is cleared of potentially flammable vegetation and other materials, and a water supply is at the job site.

-For more information about the Oregon Department of Forestry’s fire season public restrictions, please call or visit the Southwest Oregon District unit office nearest to you:
+For more information about the Oregon Department of Forestry’s Fire Season regulations, please call or visit the Southwest Oregon District unit office nearest to you:

 View the Matrix of Public use restrictions during fire season